Spring Framework Lifecycle Intelligence

 Version Released End of Life Status EOL Risk Score™

-Spring Framework 5.3, 6.0, and 6.1 are all currently end-of-life.
-If your application runs any of these versions, you are receiving zero security patches.
-Spring 6.2 is the only currently supported version — EOL December 31, 2026.
+Spring Framework 5.3, 6.0, 6.1, and 6.2 are all past their open-source end-of-life dates.
+If your application runs any of these versions, you are receiving zero OSS security patches.
+Spring 7.0 is the only currently supported OSS version — EOL July 31, 2027.
+(Commercial support via VMware Tanzu extends further for paying customers.)

 EOL Risk Score™